iSkytran/linux-provisioning/ubuntu-ansible/ubuntu-ansible.md

 curl -sSL "https://raw.githubusercontent.com/iSkytran/linux-provisioning/main/ubuntu-ansible/ubuntu-bootstrap.sh" | bash -s
 ```

+For the PATH to update, logout and logback into the shell.
 The Ansible playbook can now be run.

 ```sh
 cd ~/linux-provisioning/ubuntu-ansible && ansible-playbook ubuntu-playbook.yml --ask-become-pass